modolabs/Kurogo-Mobile-Web/doc/Guide/themes.rst

 Homepage
 ~~~~~~~~
-You'll need to create a version of the logo to appear on the homepage: [#f2]_ [#f3]_
+You'll need to create a version of the logo to appear on the homepage: [#f1]_ [#f2]_

-* Basic and Touch device classes: *THEME_DIR/modules/home/images/logo-home.gif* must be a GIF image [#f4]_.
+* Basic and Touch device classes: *THEME_DIR/modules/home/images/logo-home.gif* must be a GIF image [#f3]_.
 This image will be centered horizontally within the screen.
 The default size is 208x35px, cropped tight to the actual artwork.
-* Compliant device class: *THEME_DIR/modules/home/images/logo-home.png* must be a PNG image [#f4]_.
-The default size is 280x60px [#f1]_, cropped tight the actual artwork.
+* Compliant device class: *THEME_DIR/modules/home/images/logo-home.png* must be a PNG image [#f3]_.
+The default size is 280x60px, cropped tight the actual artwork.

 Header logos
 ~~~~~~~~~~~~
 The top left corner of every screen for every device class includes a logo/branding image.
 This image appears to the left of the page title on the Basic device class, and as the leftmost part of the header/navigation bar on all other device classes.

-* Basic device class: *THEME_DIR/common/images/basic/logo.gif* must be a GIF image [#f4]_.
+* Basic device class: *THEME_DIR/common/images/basic/logo.gif* must be a GIF image [#f3]_.
 The default size is 35x35px.
-* Compliant device class: *THEME_DIR/common/images/compliant/homelink.png* must be a PNG image [#f4]_.
-The default size is 57x45px [#f1]_.
+* Compliant device class: *THEME_DIR/common/images/compliant/homelink.png* must be a PNG image [#f3]_.
+The default size is 57x45px.
 It should be designed in such a way that it appears seamlessly on top of the header/navigation bar background (*navback.png*, in, in the same directory).
+The Compliant header logo is one item that benefits from :ref:`hdpi`.
-* Touch device class: *THEME_DIR/common/images/touch/homelink.gif* must be a GIF image [#f4]_.
+* Touch device class: *THEME_DIR/common/images/touch/homelink.gif* must be a GIF image [#f3]_.
 The default size is 40x30px.
 It should be designed in such a way that it appears seamlessly on top of the header/navigation bar background (*navback.jpg*, in, in the same directory).
 Typically it should incorporate some visual indication of a drilldown (e.g., right-facing arrow) to the right of the actual logo.
-* Tablet device class: *THEME_DIR/common/images/tablet/homelink.png* must be a PNG image [#f4]_.
+* Tablet device class: *THEME_DIR/common/images/tablet/homelink.png* must be a PNG image [#f3]_.
 The default size is 66x52px.
-This be designed in such a way that it appears seamlessly on top of the header/navigation bar background (*navback.png*, in the same directory). **NEED TO CLEAN UP AND DOCUMENT TABLET HOMESCREEN ICON IMAGE, AND HOME MODULE ICON IMAGE**
+This be designed in such a way that it appears seamlessly on top of the header/navigation bar background (*navback.png*, in the same directory).

 Favicon and bookmark icons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 * *THEME_DIR/common/images/favicon.ico* must be a 16x16px ICO file, which is variously used by different browsers as the favicon, bookmarks and history icon, and in the screen title bar.
-* *THEME_DIR/common/images/icon.png* must be a 57x57 (or pixel-doubled 114x114px [#f1]_ [#f4]_) PNG, used as the homescreen shortcut icon for iOS devices and some Android devices.
+* *THEME_DIR/common/images/icon.png* must be a 57x57 (or pixel-doubled 114x114px; see :ref:`hdpi` [#f3]_) PNG, used as the homescreen shortcut icon for iOS devices and some Android devices.

 ----------------------------------------